,

 Rosie’s obituaries all state that she was of “German parentage.”
 This makes sense because Alsatians as a group are, or at least were, culturally and linguistically German.
 The history of Alsace, of course, is complicated as ownership has passed back and forth between France and Germany several times.
 During the time Lawrence and Rosalie grew up, it was under the control of the French Republic.

 Here are some maps to demonstrate the locations involved.
-Today, the traditional territory of Alsace has been divided into two states, or departments as the French call them: Haut-Bas and Haut-Rhin.
+Today, the traditional territory of Alsace has been divided into two states, or departments as the French call them: Bas-Rhin and Haut-Rhin.
 They are designated departments 67 and 68, respectively.
 In the first map below, you can view their location, tucked into a corner in the far eastern pocket of France next to Germany and Switzerland.
 Lawrence & Rose’s origins are in Haut-Rhin.

 Haut-Rhin, Department 68 (Source: map-france.com)